Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

 Yes, the QUIC protocol isn’t flawless.
 While it reduces latency and improves web communications, it’s still in its draft phase.
 Furthermore, QUIC is yet to be adopted by other websites and isn’t supported by firewalls and other cybersecurity tools.

-They currently don’t recognize QUIC traffic as internet traffic, which is why it isn’t inspected or protected, leaving a huge loophole in your security.
+They don’t recognize QUIC traffic as internet traffic, so it isn’t inspected or protected, leaving a huge loophole in your security.
 For this reason, it makes sense to block the QUIC protocol until it’s widely supported and adopted.

 How Do I Block the QUIC Protocol?

 Just delve into your firewall’s settings and you should have the option to disable QUIC.
-You can also disable the protocol in Chrome (it’s activated by default).
+You can also disable the Chrome protocol (it’s activated by default).
 Just follow these simple steps:

 Frequently Asked Questions